jeffpar/pcjs.v1/devices/pc8080/machine/vt100/debugger/README.md

 	42H     Flags buffer
 	82H     Keyboard UART data output

-The PC8080 ChipSet component deals with the ER1400's Non-volatile RAM (NVR) ports, the Flags buffer, and the DC011 and DC012 circuits, while the Keyboard component deals with the Keyboard UART.
+The PC8080 ChipSet component deals with the ER1400's Non-Volatile RAM (NVR) ports, the Flags buffer, and the DC011 and DC012 circuits, while the Keyboard component deals with the Keyboard UART.

 You might wonder why the PC8080 Video component doesn't manage the DC011 and DC012.
 In fact, the above labels are misleading.